 Topics that will be covered, in a largely qualitative manner, include the nature, physiology and pathology, prophylaxis, detection and decontamination of classical chemical agents, such as nerve, vesicant, choking and blood agents and classical biological agents, such as viruses, bacteria, fungi and rickettsia.
 Radiological weapons will be discussed from the perspective of the variety of options and the biological hazard posed.
 Also covered will be the effects of nuclear weapons on vehicles, structures and personnel.
 Specific radiological and nuclear topics will include detection and dosimetry, and the distinct hazards posed by alpha, beta, and gamma and neutron radiation.
 Protective measures, both individual and collective, counter NBC agents, will also be discussed.

-Note(s): Also offered through Distance Education An elective course for students of the Second, Third or Fourth Year taking Arts.
-Not offered every year.
-For Arts students only.
-This course cannot be applied to a degree in Science or Engineering.
+Note(s): Also offered through Distance Education

+An elective course for students of the Second, Third or Fourth Year taking Arts.

 Exclusion(s): CCE304 or CCE463 or CCE474

 CCE211 ANALYTICAL CHEMISTRY